Goldin123/ProgressiveTaxCalculator/README.md

  ## Getting Started

- This application uses ASP.Net 7, make sure the correct SDK is installed.
+ * This application uses ASP.Net 7, make sure the correct SDK is installed.
+ * Be sure to have the latest visual studio installed.
+ * Check the output window for any logs that application does.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>